Civ13/civ13-wiki/wiki/Rules.md

     snipers can shoot, but should aim to wound, not kill.
   - You must value your life, admins will often be disabling respawn to make it so.
 Act like you actually would to your wounds and situation.
-Don't lose and arm and state "Tis but a scratch\!"
+Don't lose and arm and state "Tis but a scratch!"

 ## TDM Server: